Declared a World Heritage Site, it is one of the most beautiful cities in Europe and is popularly known as the Pearl of the Mediterranean.

 Built on a peninsula on the Dalmatian coast, Dubrovnik was an important maritime power since the Middle Ages.
-An example of the city's wealth and power in the past are the beautiful examples of Gothic, Renaissance and Baroque architecture in the squares and streets of the old town.
+An example of the wealth and power of the city in the past are the beautiful examples of Gothic, Renaissance and Baroque architecture in the squares and streets of the old town.

-Despite the terrible earthquake in 1667 and the severe damage suffered during the Balkan war in the 1990s, it is now in pristine condition thanks to a restoration program coordinated by UNESCO that has restored it to its full splendor.
+Despite a terrible earthquake in 1667 and severe damage during the Balkan War in the 1990s, today it looks pristine thanks to a UNESCO-coordinated restoration program that has restored it to its former glory.

-Behind the walls of this ancient city lies a piece of the Middle Ages, with priceless monuments waiting to be discovered.
+Behind the walls of this ancient city is a piece of the Middle Ages, with priceless monuments waiting for you to discover them.
 In addition, these places have served as the setting for the Game of Thrones series, so many fans visit Dubrovnik to see these locations in person.

 Take a guided tour